Reds, such as Nantucket Reds, are an iconic style and color of pants.

 M Crest collectionHere is how a member of the Murray family responded to our inquiry about their US made Nantucket Reds M Crest collection:

 Our M Crest collection currently only consists mainly of Men's items in Nantucket Red (such as our new slim fit Nantucket Red pants (unfinished only) and shorts (with a 7" inseam)).
 It also offers Nantucket Red bow ties and neckties, a Nantucket Red bow tie and cummerbund set, Nantucket Red pocket squares, and a Nantucket Red sport jacket.
 These are all done in collaboration with Corbin and are all Made in America!
 We make sure that every item in the M Crest collection is Made in America.
-We also have the M Crest Nantucket Red canvas tote bag with leather handles, made in collaboration with Leatherman/Eliza B.

 The M Crest comes from our Murray family crest, which my grandfather had developed with an artist.
 The M represents M for Murray of course, and is Red as an ode to Nantucket Red.
 The lion represents his zodiac sign, the Leo, which truly was a reflection of his outgoing and vivacious personality in life and in business.
 The scallop shells represent life on Nantucket, and the blue background reflects the ocean that surrounds us here on Nantucket.
 We make sure to include this M Crest label in each item in the M Crest collection.